 EMP believes that its products are strongly positioned within their respective markets, as measured by market share and brand recognition.
-Emp erador Brandy accounted for 91% share of the Philippine brandy market in terms of sales volume, according to A C Nielsen Retail Audit.
+Emperador Brandy accounted for 91% share of the Philippine brandy market in terms of sales volume, according to AC Nielsen Retail Audit.
 EMP believes its 'Emperador' brand is a status brand in the Philippines, and is associated with a certain level of success and sophistication that its potential customers aspire to.
 EMP believes that its range of well-established and highly recognized brands present significant barriers to new competitors, and are particularly important to its ability to both attract and maintain consumers.

 WMG, on the other hand, faces competition from several international companies as well as local and regional companies in the countries in which it operates.
 Competitors use brand strength together with price and product range to compete.
 The major Scotch whisky brand owners are Diageo, Pernod Ricard, William Grant and Bacardi who are all materially larger than WMG.
-WMG can compete as they have differentiated brands in a fragmented Malt whisky market and their Blended Scotch brands are competitively priced.
+WMG can effectively compete as they have differentiated brands which consumers can choose over others.
 WMG management monitors market prices on an on-going basis and takes steps to safeguard the overall competitive position.